Skip to content

 The effectiveness of the method is well-documented.
 A study by Dippel et al. (2023) shows that deliberately postponing worries significantly helps reduce daily worry load and associated anxiety symptoms.1

-A key factor is the change in so-called negative metacognitions: Affected individuals learn that worries are controllable and do not have to last endlessly.
+A key factor is the change in so-called negative metacognitions: Affected individuals learn that worries are controllable and do not have to last indefinitely.
 This cognitive relief creates the basis for physical recovery.
-Research consistently shows that reducing rumination before sleep makes it easier to fall asleep, leads to better sleep quality, and results in lower stress levels.2 But as is often the case, the key to success lies in consistent use: Only those who truly implement the method benefit noticeably.
+Research consistently shows that reducing rumination before sleep facilitates falling asleep, leads to better sleep quality, and results in lower stress levels.2 But as is often the case, the key to success lies in consistent use: Only those who truly implement the method benefit noticeably.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.